keras-team/keras/README.md

 import os
 os.environ["KERAS_BACKEND"] = "jax"

-import keras_core as keras
+import keras as keras
 ```

-**Note:** The backend must be configured before importing `keras_core`, and the backend cannot be changed after
+**Note:** The backend must be configured before importing `keras`, and the backend cannot be changed after
 the package has been imported.

 ## Backwards compatibility

-Keras Core is intended to work as a drop-in replacement for `tf.keras` (when using the TensorFlow backend).
+Keras 3 is intended to work as a drop-in replacement for `tf.keras` (when using the TensorFlow backend).
 Just take your
-existing `tf.keras` code, change the `keras` imports to `keras_core`, make sure that your calls to `model.save()` are using
+existing `tf.keras` code, change the `keras` imports to `keras`, make sure that your calls to `model.save()` are using
 the up-to-date `.keras` format, and you're done.

 If your `tf.keras` model does not include custom components, you can start running it on top of JAX or PyTorch immediately.